Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 After running the command below, you should get a result from *Application Insight* that the tests passed.

->**Tip** Please wait 5-10 minutes before you will run this command.
+>**Tip** Please wait 5-10 minutes before you run this command.
 Availability tests are run every 5 minutes.

 ```bash
 az monitor log-analytics query -w $LogAnalyticsWorkspaceId --analytics-query "AppAvailabilityResults | project TimeGenerated, Message, Location | order by TimeGenerated desc" -t P0DT1H -o table